 At its core this recipe is seasoned, chopped tomatoes over toasted bread.
 The Italian classic is easy to make and incredibly flavorful.
 It can be made year round though it’s best made during the summer months, peak tomato season.

 This simple chicken thigh recipe can be paired with everything from rice and vegetable and topped with alfredo pasta cream sauce or paired with a simple Caesar salad.
 Simply serve alongside seasonal roasted vegetables and a starch like a creamy mash potato for a more complete meal.
+If you prefer boneless chicken, check out this easy recipe instead.

 This recipe is like adult home cooked mac and cheese!
 It’s a deceptively simple recipe with just a few ingredients but will impress a date or parents alike.
+This is the most simple, easy recipe of all beginner recipes!

 This recipe is full of flavor but is actually very simple!
 Plus you can serve any leftover chicken meat over lettuce, rice and beans for a burrito bowl.